earchibong/devops_projects/docker.md

 <br>

-- Creating the Jenkinsfile for the two branches which will run docker build and push the image to AWS ECR repository
+- Creating the Jenkinsfile `jenkins-ecr` branch which will run docker build and push the image to AWS ECR repository

 ```